 Lily was asked to provide her favourite joke, but as most of her favourite jokes involve dead babies or other vulgarities, she decided that it was best to refrain.

 Lily first joined the Chromatones in 2010, hoping to combat her stage fright and inability to read music.
-4 years later, while the prospect of performing in front of an audience still induces cold sweats and hurling urges, and the notes on the music sheets still just look like perfect little black dots with straight lines running through them (okay, she’s pulling your leg here), Lily has gained many a friendships and experiences.
-She has rehearsed for days on end, run around coordinating fundraising activities, busked on wintry afternoons, recorded overnight in a studio, made music videos, attempted to start a hockey team, gone on retreats, participated in day-long Chrome days, and drank, partied, laughed, complained, cried, and performed–all with the Chromatones.
+4 years later, while the prospect of performing in front of an audience still induced cold sweats and hurling urges, and the notes on the music sheets still just looked like perfect little black dots with straight lines running through them (okay, she’s pulling your leg here), Lily gained many a friendships and experiences.
+She rehearsed for days on end, ran around coordinating fundraising activities, busked on wintry afternoons, recorded overnight in a studio, made music videos, attempted to start a hockey team, went on retreats, participated in day-long Chrome days, drank, partied, laughed, complained, cried, and performed – all with the Chromatones.

 She recommends joining a choir if any of the above sound enticing.
 Oh, and there’s the singing too, of course.
 That’s quite nice as well.

 Tess was VP-Finance of Chromatones a cappella.
 Born and raised in Maine, Tess moved to Montreal a country bumpkin who is now hardened by city life.
 Tess is a lover of peanut butter, Tina Fey, and music, obviously.
-Tess studies English and Psychology, and is a news editor for the Bull & Bear.
+Tess studied English and Psychology, and was a news editor for the Bull & Bear.
 In her free time, Tess enjoys running (in circles) talking, and laughing.